route4me/route4me-net-core/Route4MeDbExample/Route4MeDbExample/README.md

 1. Create console c# (.net project);

-2. Search NuGet for the package Route4MeDbLibrary and install it in the created prohject;
+2. Search NuGet for the package Route4MeDbLibrary and install it in the created project;

 3. Add to the project the file [RunExamples.cs](https://github.com/route4me/route4me-net-core/blob/master/Route4MeDbExample/Route4MeDbExample/RunExamples.cs).